 Who Can Apply for Canadian Citizenship

-To become a Canadian citizen, you must meet the following basic eligibility requirements:
+In order to acquire Canadian citizenship, you must meet the following basic eligibility requirements:

 - You must be at least 18 years of age.